-Ways To Tell Real Estate Agents And Investors Apart In Milwaukee County: List Versus Buy
+Ways To Tell Real Estate Agents And Investors Apart In Milwaukee: List Versus Buy

 The easiest way to tell agents from investors is to ask what they are going to do with your house – list it or buy it.
 A real estate agent will list your house on a listing service and they’ll try to find a buyer.
 They might need to show it to several people in order to find one buyer.

-Ways To Tell Real Estate Agents And Investors Apart In Milwaukee County: Timeline To Sell
+Ways To Tell Real Estate Agents And Investors Apart In Milwaukee: Timeline To Sell

 The next way to tell an agent apart from an investor is to ask about their timeline to buy.
 An agent won’t know because they have to find the buyer first.
 In many cases, they might be looking at 3-12 months during which they’ll show the house to multiple potential buyers.